-The Speedtech ExtReme & ATS AFX Spindle Manufacturing Process
+Speedtech Performance ExtReme and AFX Spindle Design and Engineering Process

-Like most spindles, cast components are typically formed by pouring molten metal into a sand mold and afterwards getting some final machining.
-Since this process is relatively inexpensive, quick and easy to do it’s often the choice for high production parts, but there are a few draw backs.
-While a cast part is relatively strong, the mold can experience some shift and therefore cast parts can have greater tolerances.
-This means less precision and less consistency.
-On top of that because the metal is simply poured into the mold it’s not possible to compact the molecules super tightly together, leaving some strength out of the equation.
-To make up for this weakness, often heavier metal compounds have to be used, for example iron instead of aluminum.
+Many spindles are cast components typically formed by pouring molten iron into a sand mold and afterwards doing some finish machining to make a finished part.
+Since this process is relatively inexpensive, quick and easy to do it’s often the choice in a high production environment.
+While a cast part is strong and ductile, the mold can experience some shift and therefore cast parts can can be inconsistent.
+Because the metal is poured into the mold it’s not possible to compact the molecules tightly together maximum strength is not achieved.
+Manufacturing in this way is often done with more and heavier material, for example iron instead of aluminum.

 Be sure to ask your sales rep about these different options to customize your frame to your needs.